hasit/licensethis/README.md

+# licensethis
-# licensethis -- add an oss license to your project
+Add an oss license to your project.

 ## SYNOPSIS